kalaskarashu/vendor-performance-analysis-sql3-python-powerbi/README.md

 - Multiple CSV files located in `/data/` folder (sales, vendors, inventory)
 - Summary table created from ingested data and used for analysis
+- We does not add data folder because data set is in large size.

 ---